Danvil/dasp/README.md

 `/usr/include/arpack++/arrssym.h:278:7: error: ‘class ARrcSymStdEig<double>’ has no member named ‘EigVecp’`

 There seems to be a bug in arpack++.
-Apply this patch to fix the issue:
+Apply this patch to the file `/usr/include/arpack++/arrssym.h` to fix the issue.

 	--- /usr/include/arpack++/arrssym.h
 	+++ /home/david/arrssym.h